psychopy/psychopy/docs/source/general/colours.rst

 -------------------
 To use DKL color space the monitor should be calibrated with an appropriate spectrophotometer, such as a PR650.

-In the Derrington, Krauskopf and Lennie [#dkl1984]_ color space (based on the Macleod and Boynton [#mb1979]_ chromaticity diagram) represents colors in a 3-dimensional space using circular coordinates that specify the `elevation` from the isoluminant plane, the `azimuth` (the hue) and the contrast (as a fraction of the maximal modulations along the cardinal axes of the space).
+In the Derrington, Krauskopf and Lennie [#dkl1984]_ color space (based on the Macleod and Boynton [#mb1979]_ chromaticity diagram) colors are represented in a 3-dimensional space using circular coordinates that specify the `elevation` from the isoluminant plane, the `azimuth` (the hue) and the contrast (as a fraction of the maximal modulations along the cardinal axes of the space).

 .. image:: ../images/dklSPace.png